Troubleshooting

 Device Connectivity States

-You can view the connectivity states of the devices onboarded in your CDO tenant.
+You can view the connectivity states of the devices onboarded in your Security Cloud Control tenant.
 This topic helps you understand the various connectivity states.
 On the Inventory page, the Connectivity column displays the device connectivity states.

-When the device connectivity state is 'Online' it means that the device is powered on and connected to CDO.
+When the device connectivity state is 'Online' it means that the device is powered on and connected to Security Cloud Control.
 The other states described in the table below usually occur when the device is running into problems for various reasons.
 The table provides the method to recover from such problems.
 It may be that there is more than one problem causing the connection failure.
-When you attempt to reconnect, CDO will prompt you to fix all of these problems first before performing the reconnect.
+When you attempt to reconnect, Security Cloud Control will prompt you to fix all of these problems first before performing the reconnect.

 Device Connectivity State